Staedtler Ergosoft Colored Pencils

 Overall ranking – 4/5

-These unique pencils are a nice in-between segment for this company, and their price point and color represent that.
+The Staedtler Ergosoft Colored Pencils are a nice in-between segment for this company, and their price point and color represent that.
 Where these really excel is in their comfort and long-lasting durability.
-A good enough line for a passionate hobbyist or someone starting it, either way, they know that they will have a product that is going to last through many cycles of use, no matter how demanding they may be.
+The bright colors also really stand out and can be used to produce some powerful effects in the right hands.
+They are a good enough line for a passionate hobbyist or someone starting out in the hobby.
+Either way, whoever uses them will know that they have a product that is going to last through many cycles of use, no matter how demanding they may be.